newstackdev/iosdk/README.md

 ```

 #### Extending state management
-iOSDK manages state and provides actions to interact with it.
-However each use case is unique, and you will likely want to add more actions.
+iOSDK manages state and provides actions to interact with it and the underlying API libraries.
+However your use case is unique, and you will likely need to add more state, actions and effects.
 Note `src/overmind/app.ts`.
 It provides an example for setting up a simple counter state.
 This state is included in the larger state provided by the SDK so you can add your logic on top of what's already provided:

 ```